DannyBen/Gridy/README.txt

 Revision History
 -----------------------------
+  2024 06 05 - 0.72
+    Changed: Maximized windows can now be restored to one of the preset sizes

   2024 05 26 - 0.71
     Changed: Maximized windows can now be resized/moved by keyboard (they will be restored first)